 - Freeze uncovered for 3-4 hours until hard.

-- With a fork, break granita into large chunks and put chunks in blender.
+- With a fork, break granita into large chunks and put chunks in a blender.

 - Pulse a few times until the consistency of ice chips.